 Bad On Hold Is Easy To Find

-There are peak times during the day when inbound calls have to be parked on hold until someone can get to them.
-I know at my credit union when I call, if I call between 11am and 2pm I will have a long hold time, because people are in the branch getting help, on lunch hours or the reps are out for lunch.
+There are peak times during the day when inbound calls must be parked on hold until someone can get to them.
+I know at my credit union when I call, if I call between 11 am and 2 pm, I will have a long hold time because people are in the branch getting help, on lunch hours or the reps are out for lunch.

 Can Credit Union Messages On Hold Be Uplifting?

 What if we flip the tables on being on hold at your credit union?
-What if being on hold could light up your caller’s day.
-What if it could be fun, compelling, feature great music and sound fresh and current?
+Imagine if being on hold could light up your caller’s day.
+Think of how holding and waiting could be fun, compelling, feature great music, and sound fresh and current?

-The other problem with this old method is that when this four minute loop is over, it goes back to the beginning and I can tell as a caller when it’s starting over again.
-When that happens, I perceived that I’ve been on hold for a long time and I’m frustrated with you.
+The other problem with this old method is that when this four-minute loop is over, it goes back to the beginning, and I can tell as a caller when it’s starting over again.
+When that happens, I perceive that I’ve been on hold for a long time, and I’m frustrated with you.
 With your brand, with your credit union, whatever.

 “You know what?
 We’re just going to put generic content on there and not change it for five years.”